-Levy to upgrade Kirkland fire, emergency medical services well ahead in Tuesday’s election results
+Levy to upgrade Kirkland fire and emergency medical services leading in election results

-A measure to fund fire and emergency medical services and to upgrade firehouses in Kirkland was well ahead with nearly 73% of Tuesday’s vote count.
+Kirkland voters on Tuesday were approving a measure to fund fire and emergency medical services and to upgrade firehouses.

-Proposition 1 would increase the property tax levy to about 24 cents per $1,000 of assessed home value.
+The measure would increase the property tax levy to about 24 cents per $1,000 of assessed home value.
 That means the owner of a home valued at $750,000, the median value in Kirkland, would pay an additional $171 in 2021.

-If approved, the levy would generate about $7.3 million per year, according to the city.
+It would generate about $7.3 million per year, according to the city.
 About half the money would go toward building a fire station north of EvergreenHealth Medical Center and upgrading stations 21, 22 and 26.

 The building, Fire Station 27, would house eight firefighters and emergency medical technicians.